RalphMao/RalphMao.github.io/_posts/2025-11-20-token-cost.md

 </figure>

 In 2024, it was estimated that even if **all 8 billion people on Earth talked to a chatbot for 20 minutes daily**, [the usage would only consume on the order of half of NVIDIA’s 2024 GPU production](https://chatgpt.com/share/692015be-7b48-8009-b8d3-189b959ddeb6).
 In 2025, we are witnessing reasoning models and coding agents becoming much more greedy token consumers than chatbots.
 It is still quite expensive to run an agent for minutes-long tasks.
-Compared to chatbots, agents don't merely consume more tokens—they exhibit fundamentally different workload patterns.
+Compared to chatbots, agents don't merely consume more tokens—they exhibit fundamentally different workload patterns, and they will keep evolving in the next 3 years.

 ## Predict the shift of workload patterns